-The Transformational and Applied Research Directorate anticipates starting a new project each year, which will typically have two to three vendors developing a system for characterization.
+The program anticipates starting a new project each year, with two to three vendors developing a system for characterization.